itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 Nice [Example](https://codesandbox.io/s/dg3sry?file=%2FApp.js&utm_medium=sandpack) of how to show all the possible states of a component at once.

 # [Synchronizing with Effects](https://react.dev/learn/synchronizing-with-effects#step-1-declare-an-effect)

-Some components need to be synchronized with external systems (send a message to a server, save something in localStorage, etc.)

-Effects let you run some code after rendering so that you can synchronize your component with some system outside of React

 Two types of logic inside React components:
-1. Rendering code => a transformation from props & state into JSX
+1. **Rendering code** => a transformation from props & state into JSX
-2. Event handlers => functions that do things -- change state, submit HTTP POST request, navigate to another screen, interact directly with the DOM (e.g. change page title)
+2. **Event handlers** => functions that do things -- change state, submit HTTP POST request, navigate to another screen, interact directly with the DOM (e.g. change page title)

 When is this not sufficient?

-Example
+*Example*:
 - when a ChatRoom component must connect to the server to download the corresponding info
-- this is considered a side-effect (with respect to the main responsibility of the component which is to render something)
+- when you want to change the title of the page based on some info that the component knows
+- you want to save something to local storage...

+**Side Effects in React = actions that a functional component does besides rendering the component.**

+- Effects let you run some code after rendering so that you can synchronize your component with some system outside of React

 In general
 - effects in React are directly caused by the rendering
 - thus, they are called at the end of a commit, **after the screen updates**
+- after every rendering
 - why is this a good time to sync components with external systems?

-How to define an effect?
+Three steps to define an effect?
 #### 1. Declare it: `import { useEffect } from 'react';`

 - `useEffect` is a React Hook that lets you [synchronize a component with an external system.](https://react.dev/learn/synchronizing-with-effects)

+Hooks
+- Special functions in React
+- Let you “hook into” React state and lifecycle features
-	- You always put hooks at the top of your component
+- You always put hooks at the beginning of your component

 ```
 function MyComponent() {